ortek100/ThumbnailCreator/README.md

 Local installation - Create a local repository by cloning  from github - https://github.com/ortek100/ThumbnailCreator.git Run from root folder ‘rails server’ to start the service.
-Web server is WEBrick shipped with Ruby.
+Application server is WEBrick shipped with Ruby.

 CONFIGURATION
 ----------------------